Cabin on Clyde

 We would describe how it has turned out as a mixture of a forestry cabin and a ski lodge.

-In February this year, Will, Sam Tingey, Sam Baker, Jarred, John and I (George), worked with our mate Pablo who is a qualified builder to reclad the house in vertical shiplap Macrocarpa which we got from the local sawmill.
+In February this year, Will and I (George), worked with our mate Pablo who is a qualified builder to reclad the house in vertical shiplap Macrocarpa which we got from the local sawmill.

 Macrocarpa is a great timber that has a nice smell, it's hard to explain, but if you know the smell you will know what I am talking about.
 The entire building site smelt fantastic.
 Macrocarpa is described as a durable softwood that is easy to work with and I wouldn't argue with that.
 We had a lot of discussions about what timber to use for the cladding, going between board and batten, Cedar and Macrocarpa but kept coming back to Macrocarpa.
 For me personally, the timber has a bit of sentimental value.
 When I was about five, my grandfather had a Macrocarpa shelterbelt cut down and virtually everything I made growing up, was from Macrocarpa as there was a steady supply of the timber.